 A well-defined system results in a well-defined project scope, which means a better understanding of the process or the system requirements, identifying project risks and appropriate actors.
 The project scope forms the pillar of project management, so it is always best to focus on the system and not the actors.

-For example, the bank queuing system involves the booking machine, the ticket number, and the PA system, which are the system requirements in this case.
+The bank queuing system involves the booking machine, the ticket number, and the PA system, which are the system requirements in this case.

 Actors

 Actors are external entities that have direct interaction with the system.
 Actors can be people, computers, applications, time, or other systems.
 Actors are the entities that prompt use case actions or steps.
-People actors should play a specific role in the system, for example, a customer who makes a purchase, a maintenance worker, bank teller, a troubleshooting technician, etc.
+People actors should play a specific role in the system.

 System actors include computers, other external devices that play a role in facilitating the process, or any other role players that are not people or time actors.
 Time actors are any entity whose function or role in the system is initiated or executed periodically after a specified timeframe.
-The different types of time actors are daily, weekly or monthly initiators.
+The different types of time actors are daily, weekly, or monthly initiators.

 In the bank queuing system, the actors will be the customer when indicating what services to use in the ticket machine; the ticket number becomes an actor by influencing which bank teller the customer will be assigned to and prompting the PA system to announce the number once it is clear for the customer to be served and the bank teller who clears the ticket number as “served.”